 In the early 1980’s Lithgow began to make a major mark in films.
 He was nominated for Academy Awards in back-to-back years, for The World According to Garp and Terms of Endearment.
 Notable credits include, All That Jazz, Twilight Zone: the Movie, Footloose, Harry and the Hendersons, Shrek, Dreamgirls, Rise of the Planet of the Apes, The Campaign and This is 40.
 In 2014 Lithgow was seen on the big screen in Interstellar and Love is Strange, for which he and the film earned rave reviews and a Film Independent Spirit Award nomination for Best Male Lead.

 For his work on television, Lithgow has been nominated for thirteen Emmy Awards.
 He has won seven of them: two for Amazing Stories, one for Dexter, one for The Crown, and three for what is perhaps his most celebrated creation.
 This was the loopy character of the alien High Commander, ‘Dick Solomon,’ on the hit NBC comedy series 3rd Rock from the Sun.
 In that show’s six-year run, Lithgow also won the Golden Globe and two SAG Awards.
-More recently, his diabolical turn as the ‘Trinity Killer’ in a twelve-episode arc on Showtime’s Dexter won him his second Golden Globe and his fifth Emmy.
+His diabolical turn as the ‘Trinity Killer’ in a twelve-episode arc on Showtime’s Dexter won him his second Golden Globe and his fifth Emmy.

 In 2011 Lithgow’s memoir, Drama: An Actor’s Education, presenting his life and career up to the age of 35.
 The book vividly portrays the worlds of New York, London, and American regional theater in the 1970’s, and relives his collaborations with renowned performers and directors of that era.